-- o.21 The direct elimination table (bout plan) is established taking account of the classification table and the special rules for each competition (see Figure 7a, p.
+- 0.21 The direct elimination table (bout plan) is established taking account of the classification table and the special rules for each competition (see Figure 7a, p.
 74).
-The principle of protection of nationality will not be applied. - o.22 The organizers of a competition must publish the direct elimination bout plan, showing on it the scheduled time for each bout from the table of 64 onwards. - o.23 The direct elimination bouts are for 15 touches, maximum 9 minutes, divided into three periods of 3 minutes, with a one minute rest between each round.
-During this rest a person, named before the bout, may have access to the fencer. - A clock, incorporated into the electrical scoring apparatus, blocks the latter at the end of each three minute period. - 0.24 The bout ends when: - One of the fencers has scored 15 touches; or - 9 minutes of effective fencing time have passed.
+The principle of protection of nationality will not be applied. - 0.22 The organizers of a competition must publish the direct elimination bout plan, showing on it the scheduled time for each bout from the table of 64 onwards. - 0.23 The direct elimination bouts are for 15 hits, maximum 9 minutes, divided into three periods of three minutes, with a one minute rest between each period.
+As an exception, at saber, the first period ends either at the expiry of the three minutes or when one of the fencers has scored eight hits.
+During this rest a person, named before the bout, may have access to the fencer.

+A clock, incorporated into the electrical scoring apparatus, blocks the latter at the end of each period

+- o.24 The bout ends when: - One of the fencers has scored 15 touches; or - 9 minutes of effective fencing time have passed.